 Imagine whether you could buy the Mona Lisa.
 It would probably be very expensive, right?
 And even the version hanging in the Louvre is likely a copy.

-Yes, I mean the "painting" that appears when you search for art on Google.
-In real life, it would be much smaller, but it can easily fit on an empty canvas on the wall.
+Yes, I mean the picture that appears when you search for “painting” on Google.
+In real life, it becomes much smaller, but it can be easily harvested to fit the empty canvas on the wall.

-How much would you pay to have the perfect piece allowed by the Louvre copy on your living room wall? $500? $100? $50?
+How much would you pay to have the perfect piece allowed by a copy of the Louvre on your living room wall? $500? $100? $50?

 This is something that crosses your mind when thinking about the future of spatial computing.

-No, I’m not thinking about multiple floating finder windows around you, nor am I just typing emails with your index finger.
+No, I’m not thinking about multiple floating finder windows around you, nor am I just typing emails with the tip of your index finger.

 Let me explain some of my ideas.